-We will notify parents of any scheduled field trips.
+Teachers will notify parents of any scheduled field trips and add trips to the school calendar.
 Parents may be asked to assist.
 Fees for the trip and transportation may be charged.
 We try to keep these fees as low as possible.
-Please let us know if financial hardships would affect your child's ability to participate so that we may be of assistance.
-Parents will be asked to sign a permission slip for all walking field trips and each trip requiring transportation.
+Please reach out to the HOS or DO if financial hardships would affect your child's ability to participate so that LMSSmay be of assistance.
+Parents will be asked to sign a yearly permission slip for all walking field trips and each trip requiring transportation that may occur throughout the year.
 Staff will bring Emergency Information sheets for each child along on each field trip.
 Inappropriate behavior on any field trip or Youth Outings and Excursion (YOE) may result in a permanent suspension of this privilege.